mini-kep/parser-rosstat-kep/README.md

 Concept
 -------

-Russian statistics agency Rosstat publishes macroeconomic time series as [MS Word files][Rosstat].
-In this repo we make a machine-readable dataset of Russian macroeconomic time series and publish it as [CSV files][backend].
+In this repo we publish a dataset of Russian macroeconomic time series as machine-readable [CSV files][backend].
 We keep track of monthly macroeconomic data releases (vintages) since April 2009.
+Original files by Rosstat are in [MS Word format][Rosstat].

 Interface